Mays Business School

 Mays Business School is the business school at Texas A&M University.
-The school educates more than 6,400 undergraduate, master’s and doctoral students in accounting, finance, management, management information systems, marketing and supply chain management.
+The school educates more than 7,400 undergraduate, master’s and doctoral students in accounting, finance, management, management information systems, marketing and supply chain management.

-Mays Business School was one of the first five schools in the United States to offer a trading center, the Reliant Energy Securities & Commodities Trading Center, which provides students with hands-on training to the tools used by commodities and currency traders.
-Students also use the center to manage the Tanner Fund, a $250,000 portfolio created using donated funds.
-Additionally, the School houses the nation's largest publicly funded real estate research organization, the Real Estate Center, and the Center for Retailing Studies, which was the first retailing center partnered with a business school.
+Mays Business School was one of the first five schools in the United States to offer a trading center, the Securities & Commodities Trading Center, which provides students with hands-on training in the tools used by commodities and currency traders.
+Students also use the center to manage the Reveille Fund, a $3 million portfolio created using donated funds.
+Additionally, the Mays houses the Center for Retailing Innovation, which was the first retailing center partnered with a business school.